Nothing beats an Agile Team.

 Agile Teams Are on the Train

-All teams—and wherever possible, all team members—attend PI Planning, where they plan and commit to a set of PI objectives together.
-They work with a common vision and Roadmap, and they collaborate on ways to achieve the objectives.
+All teams attend PI Planning, where they mutually plan and commit to a set of PI objectives.
+Working towards a shared vision and roadmap, they collaborate on ways to achieve the objectives.
 Clear content authority roles facilitate the planning and execution process.
-The Product Owner is part of a larger Product Management content authority team (Kanban teams sometimes have a different name for this role).
-The team’s individual Team Backlogs are driven in large part by the Program Backlog.
+The Product Owner is part of a larger Product Management team.
+The team’s individual Team Backlogs are driven in part by the Program Backlog.

-In addition, as part of the ART, and in accordance with the Economic Framework, all Agile Teams participate in a common approach to estimating work.
-This provides a meaningful way to help decision authorities guide the course of action based on economics.
-The means to accomplish this vary based on the method chosen, but the result is the same, as is further described in the Scrum and Team Kanban articles.
+In addition, as part of the ART, all Agile teams participate in a common approach to estimating work.
+This provides a meaningful way to help decision-making authorities guide the course of action based on economics.

-Delivering complex systems of high quality requires intense inter-team cooperation and collaboration.
-In support of this, teams work on a common ART cadence and publish and communicate iteration goals at the beginning of each iteration.
-They also update other teams during the ART sync and actively manage dependencies by interacting with team members from other teams.
+Delivering complex, high-quality solutions requires intense inter-team cooperation and collaboration.
+To support this, teams work on a common ART cadence and publish and communicate iteration goals at the beginning of each iteration.
+They also update other teams during the ART sync and actively manage dependencies by interacting with team members of other teams.

-All SAFe teammates engage in relentless improvement (see Pillar 4 in the Lean-Agile Mindset article).
-In addition to Team Level retrospectives and ad hoc process enhancements, teams participate in the larger Inspect and Adapt meetings, where they identify and prioritize improvement Stories that are incorporated into the following PI planning sessions.
-In this way, the “loop is closed” as the teams and the ART progress forward one iteration, and one PI, at a time.
-And, of course, learning is not relegated exclusively to retrospectives; learning happens continuously in the context of Communities of Practice that have been formed to help individuals and teams advance their functional and cross-functional skills.
+All SAFe teams engage in relentless improvement (see pillar 4 in the Lean-Agile Mindset article and the third dimension in CLC for more information).
+In addition to iteration retrospectives and ad hoc process improvements, teams also participate in ART Inspect and Adapt (I&A) events, where they identify and prioritize improvement backlog items that are incorporated into the next PI planning sessions.
+The teams and the ART progress forward one iteration and PI at a time.
+Learning is not limited to retrospectives.
+It happens continuously and is also facilitated by Communities of Practice (CoPs), formed to help individuals and teams advance their functional and cross-functional skills.